cloudmesh/client/docs/source/old.rst

                   delete the project
               project completed
-                  set a completed project, this will remove the project from active projects list and defalut project if it is
+                  set a completed project, this will remove the project from active projects list and default project if it is

 Loglevel
 ---------